ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Creating-an-ISIS-StreamDevice-IOC.md

 In notepad, adjust the Makefile as outlined in the in-line comments, namely change the line:
 `include $(TOP)/HAMEG8123-IOC-02App/src/build.mak` to `include $(TOP)/HAMEG8123-IOC-01App/src/build.mak`.
-Don't forgot to save it!
+Don't forget to save it!

 Now it is time to edit the `build.mak` file in `HAMEG8123-IOC-01App\src` - this is the master build file for all the HAMEG8123 IOCs.
 In notepad (or similar) add any require DBD files and LIBS to the respective listings.
 For example, for the Hameg it is necessary to add the DBDs for stream, asyn and the communication protocols:
 ```